yevgenis-shapiro/kubernetes-argo-events/README.md

 🧱 Core Components
 ```
 ✅ EventSource ( Defines an external system to listen to GitHub Webhook, S3, Kafka, Cron, etc.)
-✅ Sensor ( Defines what to do when an event is received Trigger a Workflow or Job )
+✅ Sensors ( Defines what to do when an event is received Trigger a Workflow or Job )
 ✅ EventBus ( Provides pub/sub message delivery internally between EventSources and Sensors e.g. NATS )

 ```